conda-forge/go-gum-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `go-gum` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `go-gum, gum` can be installed with `conda`:

 ```
-conda install go-gum
+conda install go-gum gum
 ```

 or with `mamba`:

 ```
-mamba install go-gum
+mamba install go-gum gum
 ```

 It is possible to list all of the versions of `go-gum` available on your platform with `conda`: